discover & work in

 The food of Croatia is finally getting more attention as tourism has realized the historical, cultural, and delicious impact of the cuisine around the country.
 A food tour, no matter where you visit, introduces you to the pleasures of traditional flavors and contemporary dishes influenced by the past.
 Each city and town hosts its own spin on a classic Croatian dish emphasized by local ingredients and seasonality.

-Truffles in Istria, oysters in Ston, squid ink pasta in Dubrovnik, you may be able to find these flavors around Croatia but each specific region offers something special to the dish that makes it uniquely its own.
+Truffles in Istria, oysters in Ston, squid ink pasta in Dubrovnik, you may be able to find these flavors around Croatia but each specific region offers something special to the dish that makes it uniquely its own as you discover the top foods to eat in Croatia and where to find them.

 A cooking class in Croatia is an adventure of flavor and a lesson in cultural significance passed down through the traditions of the kitchen.
 It is much more than a foodie experience, it touches on the heart of heritage and why the center of the Croatian home is the kitchen.